• About Us

 ADVERTISEMENT

 Under the new Illinois proposal, a stadium would be owned by the public but financed privately.
 The Bears have committed $2 billion to stadium construction in both Arlington Heights and Hammond.
+Cunningham said the stadium district — and accompanying property tax exemption — would only apply to the stadium structure and not to a surrounding mixed-use stadium district.

 It’s also unclear if the idea would have support in the legislature given that the proposal would likely result in even greater savings for the Bears than under the PILOT tool.